Shostakovich Symphony No. 5 at The Meyerhoff

 This Romanesca must have made its way to the shores of the New World where after several centuries, it became the basis for one of the most popular songs from Western Venezuela.
 The Polo Margariteño is a folk song of unknown authorship that became widely known in the latter part of the twentieth century.

 Moya’s Polo Romanesco is a kind of postmodern send up of the Romanesca progression as it weaves its way through bits and piece of the Polo Margariteño.
-The piece is full of surprises and juxtapositions and is an attempt to go on a similar journey from that one that these humble chords went on many centuries ago across unthinkable distances.
+The piece is full of surprises and juxtapositions and is an attempt to go on a similar journey from the same one these humble chords went on many centuries ago across unthinkable distances.
 It is a piece that attempts to bridge the gap between European and Venezuelan music and in turns it points to a way forward in which music can be both old and new.

 TICKETING